 OTC medications include the following:

 Permethrin (Nix).
 Permethrin is a synthetic version of pyrethrin.
+Permethrin does not kill nits, and treatment needs to be repeated nine to 10 days after first application.
 Side effects may include redness and itching of the scalp.

-Pyrethrin with additives (Rid, A200 Lice Treatment).
-In this OTC medication, pyrethrin is combined with another chemical that enhances its toxicity.
+Pyrethrin with additives (Rid).
+In this OTC medication, pyrethrin is combined with another chemical that enhances its effectiveness.
+This product only kills lice, not nits, and needs to be reapplied nine to 10 days after first treatment.
 Side effects may include itching and redness of the scalp.
 Pyrethrin shouldn't be used if your child is allergic to chrysanthemum or ragweed.

 In some geographic regions, lice have developed resistance to OTC medications.
 Also, OTC treatment may fail because of incorrect use, such as not repeating the treatment at an appropriate time.